Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: Discussion

-The depth and uniformity of DES Y6 make it possible to measure half-a-dozen stars in the subgiant branch of Phoenix~III and produce a relatively clean identification of a spatial overdensity.
-Visual inspection of color images from the Legacy Surveys Sky Viewer shows a collection of faint blue stars (Figure~\ref{fig:diagnostic_plot}); however, the larger angular size of Phoenix~III (\CHECK{$a_h = 0\farcm85$}) makes it difficult to identify visually.
-The median physical size (\CHECK{$r_{1/2} = 19$\,pc}), absolute magnitude (\CHECK{$M_V = -1.2$}), and heliocentric distance (\CHECK{$D_\odot = 115$\,kpc}) place Phoenix~III in a region of parameter space that is occupied by both confirmed dwarf galaxies and star clusters, though more heavily populated by the former (Figure~\ref{fig:size_lum}).
-However, Kim 2 ($D_\odot = 105$\,kpc, $M_V = -1.5$, $r_{1/2} = 12$\,pc) possesses similar properties and is suspected to be a star cluster \citep{Kim:2015}.
+The median physical size (\CHECK{$r_{1/2} = 19$\,pc}), absolute magnitude (\CHECK{$M_V = -1.2$}), and heliocentric distance (\CHECK{$D_\odot = 115$\,kpc}) place Phoenix~III in a region of parameter space that is occupied by old, metal-poor dwarf galaxies and star clusters, though it is more heavily populated by the former (Figure~\ref{fig:size_lum}). \cytwo{This motivated our classification of the system as a likely dwarf galaxy.} However, Kim 2 ($D_\odot = 105$\,kpc, $M_V = -1.5$, $r_{1/2} = 12$\,pc) possesses similar properties and is suspected to be a star cluster \citep{Kim:2015}.
 Moreover, given the large uncertainties in the size measurement of Phoenix~III, the possibility that it is a star cluster cannot be ruled out.

 Despite residing in the DES footprint, Phoenix~III was overlooked by previous searches of the DES data \citep{Bechtol:2015, Koposov15a, Drlica-Wagner:2015, Kim:2015b, MWCensus1, Mcnanna:2024}.
 This is due to the importance of the faint sub-giant branch stars at $g \sim 24$, which only became accessible with the most recent DES data release.
 In searches of the DES Y3 data, a hotspot was identified at the location of Phoenix~III with a significance of $\sqrt{\rm TS} = 4.9$ and ${\rm SIG} = 5.5$, which did not exceed the threshold of that search ($\sqrt{\rm TS} > 6$, SIG $>$ 6).
 It is likely that deeper imaging over this region of the sky by Rubin LSST will yield more systems similar to Phoenix~III \citep{Tsiane:2025}.